Looks like your cart is empty. Compare Travel Backpacks

 First, they wanted a bag that could carry as much as possible, while still being a carry on.

-Second, they wanted the right amount of organization.
+Third, they wanted the right amount of organization.
 One big compartment with zero pockets wasn’t enough.
 Without pockets, your stuff ends up a disorganized mess.

 On the opposite end of the spectrum were bags with too many pockets.
 Those bags force their system on you.
 With too much organization, you need a cheat sheet to remember what's packed where.
 No one wants to play hide and seek with their backpack.